 by Rohit on May 9, 2018

 Cleaning the air filter of your AC is one of the most important tasks and needs to be done more frequently than others.
 It should be done almost every month during the summer or when it is in high use while just once during the fall or winter.
-The air filter is usually located just behind the main frame AC and it basically filters the air entering.
-It needs to be cleaned when it gets clogged of dirt, dust and other allergen particles.
+The air filter is usually located just behind the mainframe AC and it basically filters the air entering.
+It needs to be cleaned when it gets clogged with dirt, dust, and other allergen particles.
 This also reduces the efficiency of the AC making it work harder and hence consuming more energy.
-The filter can be washed off, dried and re-used in most cases or replaced otherwise.
+The filter can be washed off, dried, and re-used in most cases or replaced otherwise.

 It is very essential to first turn off the main power supply to the AC before beginning to start working on it to avoid any electric shocks.
 This part is mainly for inspection purposes and not for repairing.
 You can open the mainframe and look at the wiring circuit.
 Don’t do this very often but only if you find some abnormality or excess sound.
 Check for any melted wires or short-circuits (anything burnt).
 You can use an electric tester to check the working conditions.
 If smaller components seem to have blown away, you can find the parts and replace them.
 However, if you aren’t comfortable, call an expert.

-While these were some DIY tips to maintain good health of your AC, it is advisable that you never miss the routine service of your AC.
+While these were some DIY tips to maintain the good health of your AC, you should never miss the routine service of your AC.
 Make sure you get it serviced right before the onset of summer to enjoy uninterrupted results from your AC.
 Now that you know what all needs to be taken care of yourself, make sure that you do.